-Interestingly, the intrafollicular concentrations of VEGF and bFGF, although higher in Group 1, were not statistically different from those of Group 2.
-However, it has to be mentioned that our follicular fluid samples were derived from mature follicles containing MII oocytes.
+Interestingly, the intrafollicular concentrations of VEGF and bFGF, although higher in group 1, were not statistically different than those of group 2.
+However, it has to be mentioned that our FF samples were derived from mature follicles containing MII oocytes.
 Actually, we do not know the levels of VEGF, bFGF and of the other cytokines in smaller follicles.
-In addition, follicular fluid samples were drawn after luteinization by hCG administration.
-Luteinization is known to cause profound changes not only in ovarian steroidogenesis but also in the production and secretion of cytokines by ovarian cells.
+Besides, FF samples were drawn after luteinization by hCG administration.
+Luteinization is known to exert profound changes not only on ovarian steroidogenesis but also on the production and secretion of cytokines by ovarian cells.

-The concentrations of IL-6 both in serum, on the day of hCG administration, as well as in follicular fluid samples were also higher in patients with premature elevation of progesterone compared to control ones.
-The statistical analysis showed a weak correlation between progesterone serum concentrations and IL-6 intrafollicular concentrations, whereas there was no significant correlation between progesterone and IL-6 serum concentrations.
-A previous report has indicated that IL-6 participates in ovarian steroidogenesis, while it is known that IL-6 is produced by ovarian granulosa cells of preovulatory follicles (Machelon et al. 1994), being a main mediator of inflammatory responses during ovulation (Büscher et al. 1999).
-For the time being, we are unable to provide a convincing explanation for the elevation of IL-6 in blood and follicular fluids of women having a premature rise of progesterone.
-Future studies investigating the influence of progesterone on the IL-6 production and secretion from follicular cells may elucidate this elevation.
+The concentrations of IL-6 both in serum, on the day of hCG, as well as in FF samples were also higher in patients with premature elevation of P compared to control ones.
+The statistical analysis showed a weak correlation between P serum concentrations and IL-6 intrafollicular concentrations, whereas there was no significant correlation between P and IL-6 serum concentrations.
+A previous work has provided indications that IL-6 participates into ovarian steroidoegenesis, while it is known that IL-6 is produced by ovarian granulosa cells of preovulatory follicles (Machelon et al, 1994), being a main mediator of inflammatory responses during ovulation (Büscher et al, 1999).
+For the time being we can not provide a solid explanation for the elevation of IL-6 in blood and follicular fluids of women having a premature rise of P. Future studies investigating the influence of P on the IL-6 production and secretion from follicular cells may elucidate this elevation.

-The luteinization of follicles by hCG administration led to an increased secretion of most cytokines, in both groups.
-Thirty-six hours later, at the time of oocyte retrieval, there were no significant differences in cytokine concentrations between the two groups.
+The luteinization of the follicles by hCG administration led to an increased secretion of most cytokines, in both groups.
+36 hours later, at the time of oocyte retrieval, there were no significant differences in cytokine concentrations between the two groups.

-The results of the present study do not provide strong indications for an adverse effect of the premature progesterone rise on the oocyte development and further on the outcome of ICSI cycles because the fertilization rate and the score of the transferred embryos were similar between the two groups, while the pregnancy rate, although lower in Group 1, was not statistically different.
+The results of the present study do not provide strong indications for an adverse effect of the premature P rise on the oocyte development and further on the outcome of ICSI cycles: the fertilization rate and the score of the transferred embryos were similar between the two groups, while the pregnancy rate, although lower in group 1, was not statistically different.

-In summary, the present study showed that in

-normal women, following COS due to male factor infertility, patients with progesterone concentrations higher than 0.9 ng/ml, on the day of hCG, have also higher serum concentrations of E2, testosterone, IL-6, VEGF and bFGF compared to patients without a premature rise of progesterone.
-On the day of oocyte retrieval, patients with a premature rise of progesterone still have elevated serum concentrations of E2 and testosterone.
-The patients with a premature progesterone rise have also elevated intrafollicular concentrations of IL-6.
+In summary, the present study showed that in normal women, following COS due to male factor infertility, patients with P concentrations higher than 0.9 ng/ml, on the day of hCG, have also higher serum concentrations of E2, testosterone, IL-6, VEGF and bFGF compared to patients without a premature rise of P. On the day of oocyte retrieval, patients with a premature rise of P still have elevated serum concentrations of E2 and testosterone.
+The patients with a premature P rise have also elevated intrafollicular concentrations of IL-6.
 The elevation of the above hormones and cytokines does not seem to be detrimental to the fertilization, embryo quality and pregnancy outcome of ICSI cycles.